 A nation is a soul, a spiritual principle.
 Two things which, properly speaking, are really one and the same constitute this soul, this spiritual principle.
 One is the past, the other is the present.
 One is the possession in common of a rich legacy of memories; the other is present consent, the desire to live together, the desire to continue to invest in the heritage that we have jointly received.
 Man does not improvise.
 The nation, like the individual, is the outcome of a long past of efforts, sacrifices, and devotions.
 Of all cults, that of the ancestors is the most legitimate: our ancestors have made us what we are.
 A heroic past with great men and glory (I mean true glory) is the social capital upon which the national idea rests.
 These are the essential conditions of being a people: having common glories in the past and a will to continue them in the present; having made great things together and wishing to make them again.
 One loves in proportion to the sacrifices that one has committed and the troubles that one has suffered.

 Ernest Renan, writing in 1882.
 From Brittany, Renan was one of France’s leading scholars and historians.
 In the same treatise, he prophetically added: “Nations are not eternal.
 They have a beginning and they will have an end.
 A European confederation will probably replace them.”

 Indeed, now a ‘confederation’ is building, much of its foundation in place, the edifice climbs higher and higher.
 The architects of a united Europe seem confident of success, as confident as those medieval artisans of Beauvais.
 The stunted Cathédrale Saint-Pierre de Beauvais remains today a reminder of what can go wrong with the best of plans.
-Indeed, it might be visible from the top floor of the Berlaymont building, headquarters of the European Commission in Brussels, even from the offices of Jean-Claude Junker, the President.
-He’s on the 13th floor.
+Indeed, it might be visible from the top floor of the Berlaymont building, headquarters of the European Commission in Brussels, and even from the offices of Jean-Claude Junker, the President.
+He’s on that floor.